 Lawn species that may contain endophytes are perennial ryegrass, fine fescues and tall fescue.

 Timing is essential when seeding a lawn.
 The absolute best time to select this service is in the fall (mid-August to late - September.
-However spring is also an acceptable time provided there is no chance of frost.
-The seeded area must be kept moist by watering several times a day for the first 2 weeks.
+However spring is also an acceptable time provided you have adequate means to water it through summer drought periods.
+The seeded area must be kept moist by watering several times a day for the first few weeks to get it established.
 Seed germination ranges from 7 to 21 days

 - Annual core aeration